fullstack-hy2020/fullstack-hy2020.github.io/src/content/13/zh/part13a.md

 The application no longer works.

-Let's add the following command to the application immediately after the model <i>Note</i> is defined:
+Let''s add the following command to the application immediately after the model <i>Note</i> is defined:

 ```js
 Note.sync()